apache/pulsar-site/docs/tiered-storage-s3.md

 id: tiered-storage-s3
 title: Use S3 offloader with Pulsar
 sidebar_label: "S3 offloader"
+description: Learn to install and configure S3 offloader with Pulsar.
 ---

 S3 offloader is introduced to serve S3-compatible storage, which means that the storage employs the S3 API as its "language" and applications that speak the S3 API are able to plug and play with S3-compatible storage.